Open House Updates

-IEGS is a partner in a four year research project (2017-2020) titled Big data against childhood Obesity, or BigO.
+IEGS is a partner in a four year research project (2017-2020) titled Big Data against Childhood Obesity, or BigO.
 The project is funded by the European Commission through the Horizon 2020 program.
-The aim of the project is to collect and analyze data on children’s behavior and their environment to enable public health authorities to plan and execute effective programs against obesity.
+The aim of the project is to collect and analyse data on children’s behavior and their environment, to enable public health authorities to plan and execute effective programs against obesity.
 Approximately 2.8 million deaths per year in the EU can be attributed to causes associated with being overweight or obese1, and the problem continues to grow.
 IEGS is excited to be participating in the international effort, collaborating with scientists, clinicians, and engineers in Greece, Ireland, The Netherlands, and Sweden.

 For more information about the project take a look at their website, www.bigoprogram.eu.

-1. European Association for the Study of Obesity, Esso.org
+1. European Association for the Study of Obesity, EASO.org